Torture and castration of a Ukrainian POW in Pryvillia

-The emergence of the video
+Emergence of the video

+On July 28, 2022, a video was posted on a Russian Telegram page showing a Russian soldier torturing and castrating a Ukrainian prisoner of war.
+The identity of the victim is unclear through the video; however, the video is shot in high-quality footage and features extreme themes of violence throughout.

+In the initial stages, the victim is repeatedly stomped on, rendering them unconscious, before being mocked, restrained, bound, and gagged by a group of Russian troops.
+One of the Russian soldiers, who is short and stocky in figure and wears a wide-brimmed sequinned hat, reaches over the victim.
+Wearing blue surgical gloves and wielding a box-cutting knife, the man cuts through the victim's trousers, exposing his genitals.
+A proceeding scene then depicts the unconscious victim having his genitals removed, which the protagonist then appears to hold up to the camera.

-On July 28, 2022, a video was posted on a Russian Telegram page which showed a Russian soldier torturing and castrating a Ukrainian prisoner of war with a box cutter.
-The Ukrainian prisoner is bound and gagged.
-On the following day, an alleged continuation video was posted in Russian channels with possibly the same soldiers and the same prisoner.
-They taped the Ukrainian prisoner's mouth with black tape, placed his head in front of his cut genitals, and shot him in the head.
-After that, the Russian soldiers started grabbing the POW's corpse with ropes connected to his legs.
+On the following day, an alleged continuation video was posted in Russian channels with what appears to be the same Russian soldier and prisoner.
+With the victim prone and lapsing in and out of consciousness, the Russian soldiers again tape the Ukrainian prisoner's mouth with black tape and throw the severed genitals into the direction of the victim's face.
+The group then drag the victim via a rope connected to his legs to a small ditch, at which point the Russian soldier appears to shoot him in the head.

 Bellingcat investigation

 On 5 August, the Bellingcat group reported that the videos were geolocated to the Pryvillia Sanatorium, located in Pryvillia, Luhansk Oblast, and interviewed the apparent perpetrator by telephone.
-A white car marked with a Z – a designation marking Russian military vehicles and a militarist symbol used in Russian propaganda – can also be seen in the video; the same car can also be seen in earlier, official videos released by Russian channels, of the Akhmat fighters at the Azot plant during the Russian capture of Severodonetsk.
+A white car marked with a Z – a designation marking Russian military vehicles and a militarist symbol used in Russian propaganda – can also be seen in the video; the same car can also be seen in earlier, official videos released by Russian channels, of the Akhmat fighters at the Azot plant during the Russian capture of Sievierodonetsk.
 Pryvillia had been captured and occupied by Russians since early July.

-Bellingcat and Conflict Intelligence Team identified the soldiers involved, including the main perpetrator (an inhabitant of Tuva), who wore a distinctive wide brimmed black hat, as members of the Akhmat unit, a Chechen Kadyrovite paramilitary formation fighting for the Russians in the war in Ukraine.
+Bellingcat and Conflict Intelligence Team identified the soldiers involved, including the main perpetrator, Ochur-Suge Mongush from Tuva, who wore a distinctive wide brimmed black hat, as members of the Akhmat unit, a Chechen Kadyrovite paramilitary formation fighting for the Russians in the war in Ukraine.
 The investigation also indicated that the video contained no evidence of tampering or editing.

 Reactions

 In Ukraine

-Ombudsman Dmytro Lubinets announced an application to the Office of the Prosecutor-General of Ukraine to verify a war crime according to the Geneva violation of the Geneva Convention, and that they would ask the UN Committee Against Torture to organize an urgent visit to Russia and Russian-occupied territories of Ukraine, as well as the Council of Europe's Committee for the Prevention of Torture.
+Ombudsman Dmytro Lubinets announced an application to the Office of the Prosecutor-General of Ukraine to verify a war crime according to the Geneva violation of the Geneva Conventions, and that they would ask the UN Committee Against Torture to organize an urgent visit to Russia and Russian-occupied territories of Ukraine, as well as the Council of Europe's Committee for the Prevention of Torture.